Earl "Chinna" Smith

 Earl "Chinna" Smith (born 6 August 1955), a.k.a.
-Earl Flute and Melchezidek the High Priest, is a Jamaican guitarist active since the late 1960s.
-He is most well known for his work with the Soul Syndicate band and as guitarist for Bob Marley & the Wailers, among others, and has recorded with many reggae artists, appearing on more than 500 albums.
+Earl Flute-Melchizedek the High Priest, is a Jamaican guitarist active since the late 1960s.
+He is well known for his work with the Soul Syndicate band and as guitarist for Bob Marley & the Wailers, amongst others, and has recorded with many reggae artists, appearing on more than 500 albums, as well as playing on thousands of exclusive sound system dubplates, 45 singles and discomixes.
+He has played on releases from Augustus Pablo's Rockers All Stars, Niney the Observer's All Stars, Joe Gibbs (producer) & The Professionals, Errol Thompson (sound engineer) and Clive Chin's Impact All Stars, Bunny Lee's The Aggrovators, Lee "Scratch" Perry's band The Upsetters, and many more.

 Biography

 Smith was born 6 August 1955, and raised by family friends in the Greenwich Farm area of Kingston.
 His father and godfather were both sound system owners, his father's, Smith's, operated by Bunny Lee.
 Earl tried to emulate them using a toy sound system, leading to his nickname of "Tuner" (after a hi-fi amplifier), which was corrupted to "Chuner" and later "Chinna".
 Smith became interested in guitar as a teenager and made his own from sardine cans and fishing line.
 He formed a vocal group with his friend Earl Johnson (who later recorded as Earl Zero) and another youth, and they regularly sat in on sessions by the Soul Syndicate band.
 Smith was taught the basics of guitar by the band's guitarist Cleon Douglas, and became so adept at playing the band's repertoire that he was asked to join the band when Douglas emigrated to the United States.

 In the late 1960s and early 1970s, Smith was the guitarist in Bunny Lee's house band that became known as The Aggrovators.
 He also recorded a few vocal tracks under the pseudonym Earl Flute for producer Keith Hudson.
 Smith also played in Lee "Scratch" Perry's band The Upsetters.

 In 1976, Smith joined Bob Marley & the Wailers, appearing on the Rastaman Vibration album, the Live at the Roxy album, and backed Marley at his historic One Love Peace Concert performance in 1978.
 In addition, Smith played guitar on bed tracks recorded in Jamaica that were ultimately used on the Exodus album, namely The Heathen, Three Little Birds, and One Love, as well as the outtake Roots.
 Smith also appeared on the Survival album, contributing rhythm guitar and percussion to the track One Drop, and on the Uprising album, playing guitar on We And Dem, Real Situation, and Forever Loving Jah.
 In addition, Smith backed Marley on the Catch a Fire outtake High Tide or Low Tide, as part of Soul Syndicate, and overdubbed rhythm guitar on the live album Babylon by Bus.
 Finally, Smith played guitar on the tracks Blackman Redemption, Rastaman Live Up, and I Know, which appeared on Confrontation.